jayshai/iw4x-vanilla-restored/README.md

 3. Play!

 # Legacy Builds
-You can find my legacy build here.
-Many changes have been made since this build so it is no longer supported but optional: https://forum.alterware.dev/t/iw4x-mw2-2009-restored-mp-ui-update-1-3-13-05-2026/96
+You can find my legacy build below.
+Many changes have been made since this build so it is no longer supported. https://forum.alterware.dev/t/iw4x-mw2-2009-restored-mp-ui-update-1-3-13-05-2026/96